galiacheng/azure-wls-security-samples/azure-active-directory-wls-as-authentication-provider-basic-sample/README.md

 * Select "wlssecurity-1.0.0" and click Start, select "Servicing all requests"

 ## Test with different users
-Now, let open the application with url http://<adminhost>:7001/welsecurity-1.0.0
+Now, let open the application with url http://<adminhost>:7001/welsecurity-1.0.0, click "Login and go to welcome page"
 A login dialog prompts, it's required user account to login the application.
 Input "test" to "User Name", and input your new password set just now, the page will show
 ```